 How to save money on broadband in a shared house

-The easiest way to save money is to compare broadband before choosing a deal.
+The easiest way to save money is to compare internet offers.
 When running a comparison, there are a few things to watch out for.

 Work out the cost of the entire deal.
 Providers tend to offer incentives for longer contracts, and sometimes they work out cheaper.
 Look at the cost over the entire term, rather than just using monthly payments to help you decide.